AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * Before you engage in integrating models into live projects, I recommend you to have a look at safe practices [here](HighValueProjectTutorials/SafePracticesForLiveProjects.md).

+* If you want to perform online training with limited dataset, I recommend you to have a look at the tips [here](HighValueProjectTutorials/TipsForOnlineTrainingWithLimitedDataset.md)

 * The content of this page and its links are licensed under the DataPredict™ library's [Terms And Conditions](TermsAndConditions.md).
 This includes the codes shown in the links below.

   * Therefore, creating or redistributing copies or derivatives of this page and its links' contents are not allowed.